RPCsStale

 What is the fastest free Ethereum RPC right now?

-Cloudflare currently leads at 19 ms (`eth_blockNumber` p50 over the last 24h), measured against 9 no-key providers probed every 15 seconds from us-east, eu-west and Singapore.
+PublicNode currently leads at 101 ms (`eth_getBlockByNumber` p50 over the last 24h), measured against 6 no-key public-read providers probed every 60 seconds from us-east, eu-west and Singapore.
 The leaderboard re-sorts continuously against fresh Prometheus samples, so the answer on this page is the answer right now, not a quarterly snapshot.
 Use the region tabs to see the leader from the origin closest to your deployment.
+If you need MEV-protection endpoints instead of raw read speed, see [mev-protect-rpc](/benchmarks/mev-protect-rpc).

 Which Ethereum RPCs work without an API key?

-The 9 providers on this page: PublicNode, dRPC, 1RPC, Tenderly, Nodies, Lava, MeowRPC, Flashbots, Cloudflare.
-Every (provider, chain) pair was live-verified no-key before inclusion, and anything that key-gates, region-blocks or rate-limits below our 15-second cadence is excluded rather than listed with an asterisk.
+The 6 public-read providers on this page: PublicNode, dRPC, Tenderly, Nodies, Lava, MeowRPC.
+Every (provider, chain) pair was live-verified no-key before inclusion, and anything that key-gates, region-blocks or rate-limits below our 60-second probe cadence is excluded rather than listed with an asterisk.
+Cloudflare was removed after persistent JSON-RPC error -32603.
+MEV-protection RPCs (Flashbots, MEV Blocker, Blink, bloXroute) also expose no-key JSON-RPC but serve a different SLA and live on [mev-protect-rpc](/benchmarks/mev-protect-rpc).

 Does the fastest Ethereum RPC change by region?